Grexit debate stirs in Germany ahead of Greek PM visit

 Juncker said for now such an extension was not urgently necessary and but also depended on the results of a troika mission of IMF, EU and European Central Bank representatives.

-There is already a clause in Greece's 130-billion-euro ($160.7 billion) bailout deal that says the deficit adjustment period could be extended if its recession is deeper than expected.
+There is already a clause in Greece's 130-billion-euro (102.3 billion pounds) bailout deal that says the deficit adjustment period could be extended if its recession is deeper than expected.

 GERMANY: NO CONCESSIONS